Battle of Aspern–Essling: Aftermath

-At Aspern-Essling, the Emperor's reputation for invincibility was significantly damaged.
+After the surprise defeat at Aspern-Essling, the Emperor's reputation for invincibility was significantly damaged.
 The total number of casualties was estimated to be between 20,000 and 23,000 killed and wounded, along with 3,000 captured.
 Among them were one of Napoleon's ablest field commanders and closest friends, Marshal Jean Lannes.
 The Austrian losses were comparable, with 19,000 killed and wounded, though only 700 captured.
 In his subsequent bulletin, Napoleon acknowledged 4,100 killed and wounded, characterising the battle of Aspern-Essling as a new memorial to the glory and inflexible firmness of the French army.
 This was the closest he could come to an admission of defeat.

 The Austrians had also suffered similar casualties but had secured the first major victory against the French for over a decade.
 When Emperor Francis I learnt of this victory, he was relieved.
 He then wrote a letter to his brother: